“He who contemplates the depths of Paris is seized with vertigo. Nothing is more fantastic. Nothing is more tragic.” -Victor Hugo

-The area around the Mona Lisa is crowded, and the painting is smaller than you would imagine, at 30 in × 21 in (77 cm × 53 cm).
+The area around da Vinci's Mona Lisa (completed sometime around 1506) is crowded, and the painting is smaller than you would imagine, at 30 in × 21 in (77 cm × 53 cm).
 There it is.
 I’ve now seen it in person.
 Getting out of this mess and moving on…

 Leonardo da Vinci’s famed Mona Lisa painting is shown at the Louvre Museum in Paris.

 As for the Venus de Milo statue, I know exactly where my interest in that one originates – Salvador Dali’s “The Hallucinogenic Toreador.”
-I saw this painting in St. Petersburg, Florida when I was 15 and was blown away by the layers and meaning behind the imagery.
+I saw that painting in St. Petersburg, Florida when I was 15 and was blown away by the layers and meaning behind the imagery.
 The painting is huge, too, at 157 in × 118 in (398.8 cm × 299.7 cm).
-Since then, I have wanted to see the statue that inspired Dali… and here it is.
-I like it, though not on a Dali scale, but it’s nice, and you really have to respect the work that went into the statue.
+In other words, that's roughly 13 ft. x 9 ft.
+Since then, I have wanted to see the statue that inspired Dali… and here it is in front of me.
+I like it, though not on a Dali scale, but it’s nice and is easy to respect the work that went into the statue.
 Venus has killer abs, too.

 After more wandering in the Louvre, next up is Père-Lachaise cemetery.
 It’s a couple miles (a few kilometers) east from central Paris, so we finally give the subway a try.
 Our destination is the eternal home for Oscar Wilde, Frederic Chopin, and Jim Morrison, to name just a few.
 This old cemetery is massive.
 Between the old trees, cobblestone paths, and interesting mausoleums, getting a little lost here isn’t so bad and somewhat therapeutic.